inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 How about if you don't want to use Haskell?
 Not a problem, there's [another library called PGF](http://www.grammaticalframework.org/doc/runtime-api.html), written in C. The recommended usage of the C library is through bindings to another programming language.
 Currently there are 4 options: Python, Java, C# and Haskell again (in which case it is called `PGF2`, to distinguish from the native Haskell library called `PGF`).
 In this post, we will use Python.

-# Installation
+# Installation of GF

-_______

-If you **haven't installed GF yet**, do it now.
-[The options](http://www.grammaticalframework.org/download/index.html) are: a) download a binary, b) install from Hackage, and c) compile from source.
+If you **haven't installed GF yet**, you most likely want to do it now.
+The options are: a) download a binary, b) install from Hackage, and c) compile from source.

-* If you want to use Python and you have Mac or Ubuntu, the easiest way is to [download the binary](http://www.grammaticalframework.org/download/index.html).
+## I want to use Python

+If you have **Mac or Ubuntu**, the easiest way is to [download the binary](http://www.grammaticalframework.org/download/index.html).
+Python bindings are included in the binary.

+If you don't have Mac or Ubuntu, you can install GF in any way you like---see instructions on the [download page](http://www.grammaticalframework.org/download/index.html)---but it won't include the Python bindings, so you will need to set them up separately.

-* If you want to use Haskell and have any system at all, the easiest way is to install from Hackage: `cabal install gf`.
+## I want to use Haskell

+For **any system**, the easiest way is to install GF and the libraries from Hackage: type `cabal install gf`.

+If you don't (want to) have a system-wide GHC, you have two options:

+1. You want to **only work with ready-made PGFs** and never compile GF files yourself.
+Skip all the way to [Embedding grammars](#embedding-grammars), and run my tutorial using Stack---it downloads the PGF library for you! *The instructions include compiling a GF file into PGF and Haskell file, but I have cheated and put them under version control just so that you can run this tutorial.*
-  * If you don't (want to) have a system-wide GHC, you can install GF the executable from source using Stack: there is a [stack file](https://github.com/GrammaticalFramework/gf-core/blob/master/stack.yaml) in the [gf-core repository](https://github.com/GrammaticalFramework/gf-core).
+1. You want to **compile GF files into PGF**.
+Unfortunately GF isn't in Stackage, but you can install GF the executable from source using Stack.
+Clone the [gf-core repository](https://github.com/GrammaticalFramework/gf-core) and type `stack install`.

-______
+# Installation of the libraries

 Now follows installation instructions for the `PGF` library in Python and Haskell. **To follow this tutorial, it is enough to choose only one.**